MoonStorm/FastCrud/README.md

 The fastest micro-orm extension for Dapper.

+**Please switch to the BETA branch for documentation regarding pre-release versions of Dapper.FastCrud**

 For Dapper constructs in general, it is recommended to use Visual Studio 2015 for features such as nameof and string interpolation, but that's not a requirement.

 The package contains .NET 4.5 and 4.6 DLLs, one of which will be installed based on the target framework in your project.